-Although groundwork had been initiated in continuing discussions with our partners Dow Chemical Company and the Michigan Economic Development Corporation, actual funded work on this project began at ORNL in April of 2010.
 ORNL and Dow exchanged several visits and numerous teleconferences to define and refine specific approaches and metrics for materials of interest to this program.
 Based on previous ORNL work and studies conducted as part of this work, a better understanding was developed between Dow and ORNL on the underlying economics of material and process choices impacting portions of the technical approaches.
 This information and these discussions were utilized to develop a basic agreement on division of tasks and task responsibilities.
 Contracts personnel at both organizations were apprised of this general agreement and consulted as to the best mechanism or mechanisms for formalizing the agreement into the appropriate legal documentation.
 Although not required by either organization or funding agencies, it was determined that a Cooperative Research and Development Agreement (CRADA) was indeed the appropriate format for the formal agreement and the CRADA document was completed in October of 2010.

 As has been the case for related work in carbon fiber development, ORNL has found an effective working arrangement to be establishment of a critical leadership core of permanent researchers with significant background and experience in this area (carbon fiber alternative precursor and advanced conversion development) to be augmented with postdoctoral researchers bringing specific skills to this project.
-Through detailed analysis of project requirements and extensive recruiting efforts, most of the defined needs for these postdoctoral researchers have been identified and these personnel are being relocated to ORNL to support this activity.
-Likewise, a need for rheology evaluation via extrusion was defined and equipment necessary for this work is being specified for near-term procurement.
-Effort is also underway to develop work plans for a subcontractor with extensive background and experience in the area of atmospheric plasma processing in carbon fiber oxidation to extend on-going collaboration with ORNL to work in the carbon fiber carbonization process.
+Through detailed analysis of project requirements and extensive recruiting efforts, most of the defined needs for these postdoctoral researchers were identified and these personnel were relocated to ORNL to support this activity.
+Likewise, a need for rheology evaluation via extrusion was defined and equipment necessary for this work was specified for procurement.
+Effort was undertaken to develop work plans for a subcontractor with extensive background and experience in the area of atmospheric plasma processing in carbon fiber oxidation to extend on-going collaboration with ORNL to work in the carbon fiber carbonization process.

-Significant development and demonstration in precursor and advanced conversion process development represent a significant step in the commercialization process bridging a large portion of the gap between initial technology development and feasibility demonstration and the scale-up to pre-production volumes and operational time periods necessary to justify market entry.
+Significant development and demonstration in precursor and advanced conversion process development represent a significant step in the commercialization process bridging a large portion of the gap between initial technology development and feasibility demonstration and the scale-up to preproduction volumes and operational time periods necessary to justify market entry.
 Activities and accomplishment in these areas are described as follows:

-5.1 PRECURSOR DEVELOPMENT
+2.1 PRECURSOR DEVELOPMENT

 Polyolefin fibers, such as polyethylene and polypropylene can easily be melt-spun.
 However, a wider variety of polymers and copolymers are capable of being solution-spun (wet-spinning), and may not be amenable to melt spinning.
 Any polymer that can be put into solution can, in principle, be prepared by solution-means into a fiber.
 Therefore, plans were to initiate this program with an open consideration to all types of fiber spinning that are available to allow for the development of a wider class of low-cost polymer precursor fiber.
 Then, after selecting a preferred family of material chemistries, the most cost-effective means of preparing the precursor fiber were to be down-selected.
-A protocol for screening polyolefin precursor composition suitable for carbon fibers from selected compositions determined.
+A protocol for screening polyolefin precursor composition suitable for carbon fiber research and development by the team was developed and processing parameters to obtain precursor fibers from selected compositions determined.
 Solutions for precursor fiber crosslinking were proposed and feasibility of specific candidates producing adequate material properties evaluated.
 As necessary, accelerated crosslinking route(s) for chemically functionalized precursor fibers were developed culminating in demonstrated production of carbonized fiber from cross-linked precursors following conventional and microwave-assisted plasma conversion processes.